Photo: Prodigy Hair Industry's Krystle Walker

 Provisional tax is another challenge.

 Krystle admits she is not a tax geek.
-Without being disrespectful, you get the sense the intricacies of tax probably do her head in.
 In fact, in an ideal world it would probably be something she would not have to concern herself with.

 But alas, this is not an ideal world.
 She knows there is no escaping the clutches of the taxman.
-Falling out with IRD has serious repercussions too.
+Falling out with Inland Revenue (IR) has serious repercussions too.

 Taking care of provisional tax so she can take care of business